-Ian Boden – Yes you read that right, clingfilm your turkey.
-Prep your turkey like normal, cover turkey with cling film then foil.
-Remove 20 minutes before the turkey has finished cooking to allow the skin to crisp up.
-Cooking you turkey this way helps keeps the juices locked in and means you don’t have to bother with basting it.
+Ian Boden – Prep your turkey like normal, the cover turkey tightly with foil.
+Remove the film 20 minutes before the turkey has finished cooking to allow the skin to crisp up.
+Cooking you turkey this way helps keeps the juices locked in and means you don’t need to baste it.

 Preparation is key

 Craig Floate – The obvious answer to this is preparation.
-Do as much as you can the night/morning before so you can actually relax and enjoy the day instead of stressing over the stove and oven.
+Do as much as you can the night before so you can actually relax and enjoy the day instead of stressing over the stove and oven.
+Things like gravy can be made an frozen in advance along with peeling, chopping and parboiling some of your vegetables like potato, parsnips and carrots.
 Failing that make sure you do everything with a glass of your favourite tipple in hand!!

 Share the workload

 Steph Clubb – My top tip for Christmas entertaining is when entertaining family and friends, share the workload.
-If you can, ask them to bring a small tasting one bite platter of something sweet or savoury, these are great handed out as pre supper drinks nibbles.
+If you can, ask them to bring a small tasting one bite platter of something sweet or savoury, these are great handed out as pre-dinner nibbles with drinks.
 Less for you to do and more time to spend with your guests.

-Learn the art of gluten-free baking and cookery with Steph on one of our courses.
+Learn the art of gluten-free baking with Steph on one of our courses.

 Warm your plates